Lower High Blood Pressure Naturally

 Excess sodium consumption promotes fluid retention and causes the arteries to become more sensitive to norepinephrine, an artery-constricting hormone.
 Most of our sodium intake comes from salt consumption.
 Thirty per cent of hypertensive individuals retain more salt than normal.
 Mild salt restriction generally works much better for lowering high blood pressure than severe salt restriction.
 One teaspoon of salt provides 2,300 mg of sodium.
 If you already have hypertension, or if you are middle-aged or elderly, or if you are an African American, daily recommendations are to lower your sodium intake to 1,500 mg per day.
 Processed foods and condiments usually have considerable sodium.
 Remember as we age, the kidneys decrease their ability to handle extra sodium.

-Abundant consumption of fruits and vegetables, potassium, and vitamin C is associated with a significantly lower risk of hypertension.7 Three ribs of celery a day lower blood pressure.8 Increased fruit and vegetable intake improves the ability of the blood vessels to dilate in hypertensive individuals.9 Whole fruits, vegetables, legumes, nuts, and whole grains are rich in fiber.
-A high fiber intake is associated with better blood sugar control, lower blood pressure and cholesterol, and better kidney function in type 2 diabetic patients.10
+Abundant consumption of fruits and vegetables, potassium, and vitamin C is associated with a significantly lower risk of hypertension.6 Three ribs of celery a day lower blood pressure.7 Increased fruit and vegetable intake improves the ability of the blood vessels to dilate in hypertensive individuals.8 Whole fruits, vegetables, legumes, nuts, and whole grains are rich in fiber.
+A high fiber intake is associated with better blood sugar control, lower blood pressure and cholesterol, and better kidney function in type 2 diabetic patients.9

-Caffeine raises blood pressure in hypertensive-prone individuals.17 It magnifies the physiologic effects of stress inside our bodies throughout the day even when taken only in the morning.
+Caffeine raises blood pressure in hypertensive-prone individuals.19 It magnifies the physiologic effects of stress inside our bodies throughout the day even when taken only in the morning.
 Avoid caffeine because it increases the consumption of oxygen in the brain and blood flow resistance in the cerebrum (upper 7/8 of the brain).
-In other words, caffeine increases the demand for oxygen in the brain while reducing the supply of blood flow within the brain.18 This scenario is not want we want in individuals who have an increased risk for stroke.
+In other words, caffeine increases the demand for oxygen in the brain while reducing the supply of blood flow within the brain.20 This scenario is not what we want in individuals who have an increased risk for stroke.

-On the positive side, Hibiscus tea lowers blood pressure in pre-hypertensive and mildly hypertensive adults19 and can be as effective at lowering blood pressure as the commonly used blood pressure medication.20 No more than a cup of day as some hibiscus has substantial amounts of manganese.
+On the positive side, hibiscus tea lowers blood pressure in pre-hypertensive and mildly hypertensive adults21 and can be as effective at lowering blood pressure as the commonly used blood pressure medications.
+22 No more than a cup a day, as some hibiscus has substantial amounts of manganese.
 One does not want to take too much of any mineral.
-If you are taking medicine, are pregnant, or nursing a baby, check with your pharmacist before taking any herb, to avoid any possible herb-drug interactions.
+If you are taking medicine, are pregnant, or nursing a baby, check with your pharmacist before taking any herb to avoid any possible herb-drug interactions.

-Once President, Wilson’s problems unfortunately continued.
+Once president, Wilson’s problems unfortunately continued.
 In May of 1914 changes in the arteries of his eye were documented.
-Wilson then experienced severe headaches lasting for days during the years 1915-1919.
+Wilson then experienced severe headaches lasting for days, during the years 1915-1919.
 Wilson desperately wanted the First World War to be the war that ended all wars.
-Unfortunately, Wilson suffered a catastrophic stroke while president, on October 13, 1919 and was thus prevented from accomplishing anything significant.
+Unfortunately while president, Wilson suffered a catastrophic stroke on October 13, 1919 and was thus prevented from accomplishing anything significant.
 His wife and physician actually conspired to keep the extent of his disability a secret.
-Indeed, Wilson’s condition was hidden from his own Cabinet, from the Vice President and, of course, from the public.24 So who was running the American government?
+Indeed, Wilson’s condition was hidden from his own Cabinet, from the Vice President and, of course, from the public.27 So who was running the American government?

 His experience leads us to ask the following questions: In what ways exactly does our cardiovascular health impact our community?
 In Wilson’s day the medical community did not know as much about how to prevent and treat hypertension.
 Are we taking advantage of the opportunities that we personally have to follow the lifestyle principles that modern medical authorities advocate—to lose weight if obese, watch the salt, and exercise?
 Will our usefulness, like President Wilson’s, be cut short by our negligent failure to do so?
 Will cardiovascular disease sabotage our plans to help our world or to guide a child we love?
 If that happens to you, who will be in your driver’s seat?